izzatkarimov/Get-FAANG-Ready/README.md

 ### The Following is the Plan for Month 1

 - [ ] <b>Start Learning a New Technology</b>
-* Any Technology that you're interested in or that is high in demand
+* Any Technology that you're interested in or that is high in demand.
 - [ ] <b>Start a New Project</b>
-* The Project should follow the  Software Development Cycle
+* The Project should follow the  Software Development Cycle.
-* The Project should not take less than 2 weeks to make, meaning that it should be relatively challenging
+* The Project should not take less than 2 weeks to make, meaning that it should be relatively challenging.
 - [ ] <b>Start Learning Data Structures & Algorithms</b>
 * Start with [Data Structures and Algorithms in Python - Full Course for Beginners](https://youtu.be/pkYVOmU3MgA?si=lKkTfrQmBJ7sjzle)
 * Take the Neetcode Data Structures * Algorithms Courses (both Beginner and Advanced)